MicrosoftDocs/customer-insights/ci-docs/journeys/trial-faq.md

 - Each Customer Insights trial comes pre-installed on a dedicated trial instance included with the trial.
 You can't install a Customer Insights trial on an existing instance.
 - Customer Insights - Journeys trials can't be integrated with a Power Apps portal.
 Instead, they provide a special mechanism that lets you try out landing pages, forms, the event website, and other interactive features without requiring a Power Apps portal or external CMS system.
 More information: [Integrate Customer Insights - Journeys with a CMS system or Power Apps portal](portal-optional.md).
 - You can't uninstall or reinstall trials using the standard tools provided by the Power Platform admin center.
 Trials are special and are handled differently than production instances.
-- You don't need to run the [setup wizard](purchase.md) when setting up a trial.
+- You don't need to use the [installation management area](setup.md#install-uninstall-or-update-customer-insights) when setting up a trial.

 ### How long does the trial last?